 How to Fix a Leaky Bathtub Faucet

-There are two types of bathroom faucets:
+There are two broad types of bathroom faucets:

 - Single handle.